The mentor who saw the leadership potential in me that I didn’t yet see in myself

 At that time, Mekong Capital had engaged a consulting company, a subsidiary of Landmark Education, to help us transform or corporate culture.
 The head of Landmark in Asia was a man named Jerome Downes, who had been leading these programs since the mid-70s, when it was known as EST. Jerome was committed to causing people to be transformed and empowered, and he had a personal goal to cause millions of people in Asia to transform.
 To me Jerome was a true master, and I felt like I was a struggling apprentice.
 Jerome had made a commitment to me to help us create a new future for Mekong Capital, and to enable us to transform our whole organization.

 Our corporate culture transformation initially faced a lot of internal resistance.
 Suddenly we were holding people accountable and expecting them to be responsible to deliver clearly-stated results rather than tolerating excuses.
 This is something we hadn’t been doing before and many employees didn’t like that — some people wanted to be right about the excuses and explanations they had been making, and not suddenly held accountable for results.
 There was a lot of employee turnover and a lot of complaints about what was wrong with me, or wrong with the senior management of Mekong Capital.
 Employees and our investors were constantly challenging us on why we were spending so much time and money to transform our culture.
-I was committed to see this through, but also feeling very surprised and frustrated by all of the resistance, and didn’t know how to get our team to start choosing to take individual responsibility rather than blaming others.
+I was committed to seeing this through, but I also felt very surprised and frustrated by all of the resistance, and I didn’t know how to get our team to start choosing to take individual responsibility rather than blaming others.
 I would think: Why couldn’t everyone just do what’s best for the company and get aligned around our goals?
 What is wrong with this company?

 Often I found myself being a victim of the situation that initially very few other people in Mekong had taken a strong stand for this transformation.
 I was waiting and hoping for some other team members to step up and take a strong stand for this transformation process, and feeling disappointed when they didn’t.
 I wanted other people to share the burden of leadership with me, and I felt all alone.

-It was times like these when I was being unsure of my ability to lead, and feeling like a victim of others, that Jerome would communicate to me that he has the full expectation that I would step in to provide leadership, take a stand for what the future of Mekong Capital looks like, and that I would enroll others into my vision.
+It was times like these when I was being unsure of my ability to lead, and feeling like a victim of others, that Jerome would communicate to me that he had the full expectation that I would step in to provide leadership, take a stand for what the future of Mekong Capital looks like, and that I would enroll others into my vision.
 Jerome spoke to me as if it was not the true me to be a victim of the idea that employees weren’t yet stepping up to provide leadership, or weren’t yet aligning around the future that I saw.
 As a result of his coaching, I saw that our employees won’t provide leadership until I provide leadership, and that it all starts with me and who I am being.
 I realized:

 “If I’m blaming them, they will be blaming someone as well.
 If I take full responsibility, some of them will start to take responsibility as well.”